ripsawridge/site/contents/content/cma/2023/helena-bozeman.md

 resting by his backpack and we walked up to join him in a shade patch.
 We'd stick together over the next few days, camping for the night at Champion Pass, then again near the road, and then we'd hitch into Butte together.
-Turns out he is an atheist communist who worships mother earth (ie, climate change as existential threat...this is how the atheist sneaks a god back in).
+Turns out he is an atheist communist who genuflects before mother earth (ie, climate change as existential threat...this is how the atheist sneaks a god back in).
 Why, he and I filled the woods with the fire of our very much opposite convictions!